Student-centric advice and objective recommendations

 What Classes Should I Take Senior Year of High School?

-Asking yourself “what classes should I take senior year?”
-There’s a lot to balance in your final year of high school, from college testing/applications, keeping up grades, preparing for a post-high school career, extra curriculars, and of course, graduation.
-Select your senior year classes wisely by reading the following guide before start!
+Maybe you are asking yourself, “what classes should I take senior year?”
+There’s a lot to balance in your final year of high school, from college testing/applications, keeping up grades, preparing for a post-high school career, extracurriculars, and of course, graduation.
+So, let’s talk together about how you can best choose your courses for senior year!

 What to expect from this guide

 This is a general guide of what typical classes you will likely be expected to take your senior year of high school.
 Keep in mind, however, that every school district may have slightly different requirements.
 So, speak with your guidance counselor or check your school’s website to verify what you need to do.